utdata/csvkit-nicar/README.md

 All of the results above are in Travis County, which includes Austin.
 What about sales in the suburban counties (Bastrop, Caldwell, Hays, Williamson)?

-We can use `csvgrep` to filter rows based on a pattern or regular expression.
+We can use "csvgrep" to filter rows based on a pattern or regular expression.
 We'll use a pattern, and we'll start with Bastrop.

-We are basically using the same command as the last one (so you can arrow up to get that) and editing the beginning to include the `csvgrep` part.
+We are basically using the same command as the last one (so you can arrow up to get that) and editing the beginning to include the "csvgrep" part.
 (Pro top: If you up arrow to get the last command, you can then use control-a to put your cursor at the beginning of the command):

 `$ csvgrep -c county -m "Bastrop" mixbev.csv | csvsort -c Total_Receipts -r | csvcut -c Location_Name,Location_Address,county,Total_Receipts | head | csvlook --max-column-width 20`

 Let's break down the csvgrep part of this:

 - "csvgrep" is the command.
-- "county" is the column we want to search, so we pass that argument in with `-c county`.
+- "county" is the column we want to search, so we pass that argument in with "-c county".
-- We are using a pattern match, which is the `-m`  flag, and then then the word or phrase we are searching.
+- We are using a pattern match, which is the "-m"  flag, and then then the word or phrase we are searching.
 It could be more than one word, like "MAIN ST".
 - And of course the file we are searching.
 - The rest is the same as the previous command.

-To review all these commands in plain English, we are: Searching the mixbev.csv file by the county column for "Bastrop", then we sort on Total_Receipts in reverse order, then we cut for just the columnds we need (and name them), then we get the top 10 results, then we make them look pretty, limiting the width of columns to 20 characters.
+To review all these commands in plain English, we are: Searching the mixbev.csv file by the county column for "Bastrop", then we sort on Total_Receipts in reverse order, then we cut for just the columns we need (and name them), then we get the top 10 results, then we make them look pretty, limiting the width of columns to 20 characters.
 Got it?

 Now we have just Bastrop: